CRED-CLUB/neopop-android/README.md

 # NeoPOP
 NeoPOP is CRED's inbuilt library for using NeoPOP components in your app.

-What really is NeoPOP?
-NeoPOP was created with one simple goal, to create the next generation of a beautiful, affirmative design system.
+### What really is NeoPOP?
+[NeoPOP](https://cred.club/neopop) was created with one simple goal; to create the next generation of a beautiful, affirmative design system.
 NeoPOP stays true to everything that design at CRED stands for.

+NeoPOP is built for Android, [iOS](https://github.com/CRED-CLUB/neopop-ios), [Flutter](https://github.com/CRED-CLUB/neopop-flutter) and [Web](https://github.com/CRED-CLUB/neopop-web)

 ![Banner](https://i.imgur.com/1gN3wzy.jpg "Banner")